orion-rs/orion/CONTRIBUTING.md

   - `cargo clippy`
   - `cargo fmt`

+- [ ] If you have changed or added tests, you can make sure these also pass CI by checking:
+  - `cargo clippy --tests`

 - [ ] If the pull request is a bugfix, try to include a regression test for the bug.

 All pull requests should be opened against the `master` branch.